-164 Loya et al. 2001 165 Grottoli et al. 2014 166 Duarte et al. 2020 167 Fox et al. 2019 168 Edwards 2010 169 Hein et al. 2019 fish communities and good water quality), and is futile in the longer term without addressing climate change.
-In addition, active restoration is both time and labour intensive, and financially costly, which means that the spatio-temporal scales for implementation and subsequent monitoring have often been limited.170 Thus in the near term, the best approach is to jump-start the restoration process at strategic locations to boost local resilience and recovery potential 171, while more scalable and cost-effective technologies are developed.
+As noted above, reef restoration cannot succeed in the short term without adequate local conditions for newly established corals to thrive (e.g., healthy fish communities and good water quality), and is futile in the longer term without addressing climate change.
+In addition, active restoration is both time and labour intensive, and financially costly, which means that the spatio-temporal scales for implementation and subsequent monitoring have often been limited 172.
+Thus in the near term, the best approach is to jump-start the restoration process at strategic locations to boost local resilience and recovery potential 173, while more scalable and cost-effective technologies are developed.

 The potential benefits of restoration are not restricted to the immediate outcomes of individual projects.
-Although historically restoration consisted of opportunistic 'gardening' efforts, by their nature, restoration projects offer the potential to explore new approaches and incorporate rigorous scientific investigation that can inform future conservation and restoration efforts.172 Indeed, a recent study investigating the feasibility of applying reef restoration techniques in Australia found that "the positive response of coral cover to multiple interventions operating in combination was greater than the sum responses from interventions operating individually" 173, highlighting the potential synergies in applying a suite of restoration techniques.
-There has been a particular interest in finding and targeting genetic and phenotypic variability within existing populations of corals and reef organisms to improve the likelihood of restoration success.^{174,175,176,177} Coral nurseries can serve as platforms for adaptation-based reef restoration in which the pheno- and genotypes most suited to particular environmental conditions are selected 178.
-Beyond nurseries, a number of new aquaculture and field-based methodologies (i.e., larval seeding) using sexually produced corals 179 are under development to expand the diversity and abundance of corals produced for restoration.180
+Although historically, restoration consisted of opportunistic 'gardening' efforts, by their nature, restoration projects offer the potential to explore new approaches and incorporate rigorous scientific investigation that can inform future conservation and restoration efforts 174.
+Indeed, a recent study investigating the feasibility of applying reef restoration techniques in Australia found that "the positive response of coral cover to multiple interventions operating in combination was greater than the sum of responses from interventions operating individually" 175, highlighting the potential synergies in applying a suite of restoration techniques.
+There has been a particular interest in finding and targeting genetic and phenotypic variability within existing populations of corals and reef organisms to improve the likelihood of restoration success ^{176,177,178,179}.
+Coral nurseries can serve as platforms for adaptation-based reef restoration in which the pheno- and genotypes most suited to particular environmental conditions are selected 180.
+Beyond nurseries, a number of new aquaculture and field-based methodologies (i.e., larval seeding) using sexually produced corals 181 are under development to expand the diversity and abundance of corals produced for restoration 182.

 NOTE: "Restoration" and "rehabilitation" are used by some authors interchangeably.
-The Society for Ecological Restoration definition of "restoration" ("the process of assisting the recovery of an ecosystem that has been degraded, damaged, or destroyed") 181 is currently the most widely accepted.
-While the goals of "restoration" include the re-establishment of the pre-existing species composition and community structure, "rehabilitation" is focused on restoring ecosystem processes, functions, and services 182.
-The shifting conditions faced by coral reefs will result in future (i.e., adapted) reefs with different compositions from the original reefs.183 This is recognised in UNEP's guide to coral reef restoration 184, where "the term 'coral reef restoration' is used to describe an active intervention that aims to assist the recovery of reef structure, function, and key reef species in the face of rising climate and anthropogenic pressures, therefore promoting reef resilience and the sustainable delivery of reef ecosystem services".
-The use of the term "rehabilitation" avoids often unrealistic assumptions regarding the return to an original state but instead embraces the changing nature of reefs, and reflects the focus on promoting the protection and adaptation of future reefs.
+The Society for Ecological Restoration definition of "restoration" ("the process of assisting the recovery of an ecosystem that has been degraded, damaged, or destroyed") 183 is currently the most widely accepted.
+While the goals of "restoration" include the re-establishment of the pre-existing species composition and community structure, "rehabilitation" is focused on restoring ecosystem processes, functions, and services 184.
+The shifting conditions faced by coral reefs will result in future (i.e., adapted) reefs with different compositions from the original reefs 185.
+This is recognised in UNEP's guide to coral reef restoration 186, where "the term 'coral reef restoration' is used to describe an active intervention that aims to assist the recovery of reef structure, function, and key reef species in the face of rising climate and anthropogenic pressures, therefore promoting reef resilience and the sustainable delivery of reef ecosystem services".
+The use of the term "rehabilitation" avoids often unrealistic assumptions regarding the return to an original state, but instead embraces the changing nature of reefs, and reflects the focus on promoting the protection and adaptation of future reefs.
 Thus, while the term restoration is used throughout this document for consistency, current efforts on reefs should more accurately be understood to constitute rehabilitation.